marcelovani/ceros_embed/README.md

 # Ceros Embed

-The [Ceros](https://www.ceros.com/) Embed Module allows Ceros to the embedded on nodes.
+The [Ceros](https://www.ceros.com/) Embed Module allows Ceros to be embedded on nodes.

 ## Installation